js216/CeNTREX/DAQ/README.md

    > connections; you have only to want to find them.
    > [Umberto Ecco: Foucault's Pendulum]

+This is the software to control and record parameters of the Centrex experiment.

+## Data structure

 Let's store data in an HDF5 file.
 Each experimental run (e.g. initial pumpdown, testing the pulse tube cooling / heaters, etc.) is its own group.
-Each of these groups in turn contains the following subgroups:
+Each of these groups in turn contains subgroups:

      /beam_source/pressure
                   thermal
-                  gas
-                  lasers
-                  events
+                  ...

 The datasets in these groups are rows of datapoints, where the first column is always the UNIX time of when the data was taken, offset by the time the run was